This tutorial covers:

 Select Rerun Workflow from Failed to rerun the Heroku deployment.
 This time, your workflow will run successfully.

-To confirm that your workflow was successful, you can open your newly deployed app in your browser.
-The URL for your application should be in this format https://<HEROKU_APP_NAME>.herokuapp.com/
+To confirm that your workflow was successful, open the newly deployed app in your browser.
+The URL for your application should be in this format: https://<HEROKU_APP_NAME>-<RANDOM_NUMBER>.herokuapp.com/

 Creating and implementing the scheduled pipeline